FablabSaigon/mobile-fablab/pages/get involved.md

 Call for participants
 Logistics support (venue for the event, accommodation, etc.)

-2) Help us with our crowdfunding campaign.
-The campaign will be launched beginning of June.
-Help us to spread the word and.
+2) Help us with our <a href="https://igg.me/at/1xYUqgXCs-8">crowdfunding campaign</a> on Generosity!.
+Help us to spread the word.

 3) Join us as a volunteer.
 There’s a lot of work to put together this program: from acquiring a truck, to reaching out to the network, building a website, preparing marketing collaterals, running the bootcamp, we always welcome helping hands!